CICIFLY/Data-Analytics-Projects/Data Wrangle and Analyze with Twitter WeRateDogs Data Set/readme.md

 # Project Table of Contents:
-## Gathering Data
+* Gathering Data
-## Assessing Data for this Project
+* Assessing Data for this Project
-## Cleaning Data for this Project
+* Cleaning Data for this Project
-## Storing, Analyzing, and Visualizing Data for this Project
+* Storing, Analyzing, and Visualizing Data for this Project
-## Reporting for this Project
+* Reporting for this Project

+# Goal
+Wrangle WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations.

 # Introduction of Data Set